Skip to content

 This plaza, located in the heart of Genoa, glows all day, giving not just ships, merchant activity, and industrial characteristics of the city but also a complete picture of what it’s like to be in a tourist hotspot.

 Porto Antico is significant because it connects Genoa to the world’s other capital seaboard cities.
-You’ll see several distinctive structures here.
-Such as the Bigo, a circular hanging hut that will take you up to 40 meters, La Biosfera, a spherical glass edifice that draws everyone’s attention once they arrive at the harbour, that will get you access to enjoyable activities while visiting Porto Antico.
+You’ll see several distinctive structures here, such as the Bigo, a circular hanging hut that will take you up to 40 meters, and La Biosfera, a spherical glass edifice that draws everyone’s attention once they arrive at the harbour, that will get you access to enjoyable activities while visiting Porto Antico.

-The general guideline is to get your bearings before heading to the aquarium, where you and your family will have a terrific time seeing sharks, dolphins, coral reefs, manatees, penguins, and other species.
-If you want to take a break from the basins, there are plenty of benches to get some rest.
+The general guideline is to get your bearings before heading to the aquarium.
+You and your family will have a terrific time seeing sharks, dolphins, coral reefs, manatees, penguins, and other species there.
+If you want to take a break from the basins, there are plenty of benches to rest on.

 Things to Do:

-- Surf the Gulf of Genoa on a yacht to get close to all of the antique maritime architecture.
+• Surf the Gulf of Genoa on a yacht to get close to the antique maritime architecture.

-- If you have time, don’t miss the Genoa Aquarium, one of Europe’s best aquariums, and is located on the port’s left side. (around USD 32)
+• If you have time, don’t miss the Genoa Aquarium, one of Europe’s best aquariums on the port’s left side. (around USD 32)

 Things not to Do:

-- It is important not to visit the Genoa Aquarium without first purchasing a ticket online.
+• It is important not to visit the Genoa Aquarium without purchasing a ticket online.
 You can waste a lot of time waiting for the admission charge to be paid.

-- Don’t forget to take your kids to Children’s City for some fun activities.
+• Don’t forget to take your kids to Children’s City for fun activities.

-- Don’t be in a rush while visiting Porto Antico.
-It’s a good idea to set up a whole day to see all the attractions in this area.
+• Don’t rush while visiting Porto Antico.
+Set aside a whole day to see all the attractions in this area.

 Pro Tip: The Galata Museum, also located in the marina, is highly recommended.
-The museum is the largest maritime one in the Mediterranean area.
-Book a single ticket online for the museum, the aquarium, and La Biosfera.
+It is the largest maritime museum in the Mediterranean area.
+You can book a single ticket online for the museum, the aquarium, and La Biosfera.

 You can also enjoy a delicious seafood supper to complete the marine experience.